hazybluedot/hazyblue.me/content/posts/2013-06-17-whitehead-on-the-holodeck.md

 <!-- more -->

-In exploring the possibilities for interactive narrative and new forms of expression in the digital age, Murray looks into the past at the bardic traditions common before written language (emphasis my own):
+In exploring the possibilities for interactive narrative and new forms of expression in the digital age, Janet Murray looks to the past at the bardic traditions common before written language (emphasis my own):

 > The stories are composed anew for each recitation and are therefore
 > multiform, with no single canonical version.
 Every performance of a